-Several instruments provide support which may indirectly promote the production of hydrogen:
+There are currently no express incentives in place however, several instruments provide support which may indirectly promote the production of hydrogen:

-- the Accelerated Capital Allowance is a tax incentive scheme which promotes investment in energy efficient products and equipment and in 2022 there was an expansion of the relief for investment in hydrogen powered vehicles and refuelling equipment; - the Alternatively Fuelled Heavy-Duty Vehicle Purchase Grant aims to promote the decarbonisation of the heavy duty sector and to assist market participants in the transport industry to transition from fossil fuels; - the CNG Vehicle Grant Scheme is administered by Gas Networks Ireland and assists Irish fleet operators in the purchase of new CNG vehicles; and - DECC consulted on a Renewable Heat Obligation until 29 September 2023 to be introduced in 2024.
+- the Accelerated Capital Allowance is a tax incentive scheme which promotes investment in energy efficient products and equipment and in 2022 there was an expansion of the relief for investment in hydrogen powered vehicles and refuelling equipment; - the Alternatively Fuelled Heavy-Duty Vehicle Purchase Grant aims to promote the decarbonisation of the heavy duty sector and to assist market participants in the transport industry to transition from fossil fuels;

+- the CNG Vehicle Grant Scheme is administered by Gas Networks Ireland and assists Irish fleet operators in the purchase of new CNG vehicles; and - DECC is consulting on a Renewable Heat Obligation until 29 September 2023.
 It is intended to incentivise suppliers of fuels in the heat sector to ensure a proportion of fuels they supply is renewable.
+It is intended to introduce the Obligation by 2024.